 Window cleaner

-Make people's homes and businesses more pleasant by cleaning their windows, doors and other glass surfaces.
+Make people's homes and businesses more pleasant by cleaning their windows, doors or other glass surfaces.

 About the job